 |1080/30p Video||no Video|

 |ISO 100-12,800 (100 - 25,600)||ISO 100-1,600|

 |3.0 LCD, 920k dots||1.8 LCD, 118k dots|

 |Fixed screen (not touch-sensitive)||Fixed screen (not touch-sensitive)|

 |3 shutter flaps per second||2.5 shutter flaps per second|

 |500 shots per battery charge||400 shots per battery charge|

 |129 x 101 x 78 mm, 485 g||142 x 99 x 72 mm, 649 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 1300D and the Canon EOS 300D?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 1300D and the Canon 300D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 300D is notably larger (8 percent) than the Canon 1300D.
 Moreover, the 300D is markedly heavier (34 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the 300D are weather-sealed.